PnX-HKUSTGZ/omnidirectional_sense/src/gpu_cam_minimal/README.md

 Notes:
 - If OpenCV was built without CUDA, the node still runs and publishes images, but logs a warning and skips GPU upload.
 - The published `sensor_msgs/Image` uses `rgb8`, converting from the camera driver's default ordering when necessary.

+## problems
+- high delay
+- When one frame goes black, all subsequent frames are black